0X616C695F6D/testbed_da/testbed_da.md

 Tasks:
++ Use matlab:
+    + sample for 2-3 psk mods
-+ Build OTA for 2-3 QAM signals & generate data for them
+    + sample for 2-3 qam mods
++ Validate performance of those mods before adding a channel model
-+ Add Resnet and CNN models if we have time
++ Add Resnet & CNN
 + Can I somehow use the new TorchSig paper?
 It has inbuilt ML inference on GR